kirandhasade/Black_Friday_Analysis/README.md

 - Step 4: **Replaced null values with zero in product_category_3 column**.
 - Step 5: **Null purchase amount will be imputed or replace by mean value based on product_id**
 - <img width="897" alt="Screenshot 2023-03-28 at 17 24 03" src="https://user-images.githubusercontent.com/127043120/228305987-1f4769c9-17f2-4e4a-ac9e-f93d985e76c4.png">
+- Step 6: **There are still 61 null values present in purchase column** eventhough after replacing purchase column with mean.
+- Step 7: **Deleted 61 null record values** as there is no rows in dataset to compute mean as their corresponding purchase column contains null values.
+- Alternatively in real world scenarios we might ask accounts team to check the records and give information on purchase column and replace it with correct records.